Adult Education

 ||

-The purpose of this course is to improve intermediate skills in language arts, reading, communication, computational skills (math) and writing, while incorporating career explorations content.
-This course will provide guidance to ABE students in order to help them develop their adult roles as productive worker, effective family member, responsible community member and lifelong learner through taking responsibility for their own learning.
-The goals of this course are to increase students' level of functioning in basic academic skills necessary for life and employment.
-This course may be taken four times for a maximum of 12 credits.
-NOTE: This course may not be counted toward degrees or career certificates.
-Prerequisite: Completion of ABE Beginning or TABE Score of 461-517 grade level equivalency 4 to
+The purpose of this course is to improve skills in language arts, reading, communication, computational skills (math) and writing.
+Development in these areas will support the adult learner in the areas of productive worker, effective family member, responsible community member and lifelong learner.
+The focus of this course is to provide learning experiences which support the learner taking responsibility for his or her own learning.
+This course may be repeated for a maximum of 12 credits.
+Prerequisite: Completion of ABE Intermediate or reading or math grade level equivalency of 6 to

 |